 Tupperware is one of the oldest and most well-known direct selling companies out there and the products have been popular in households since the 1950s and 1960s.
 In fact, Tupperware was responsible for the general party-based sales approach that countless different companies now follow.

-To be honest though, most people know what Tupperware is from the name alone – as it has become such a common part of our modern society.
+To be honest, though, most people know what Tupperware is from the name alone – as it has become such a common part of our modern society.
 In some ways, Tupperware can be considered old-fashioned and many people may not even know that the home parties still occur.

 Nevertheless, as time has gone on, the company has continued to refine itself, creating new products that meet the needs of modern families.
 There has also been an emphasis on items that are more elegant and on keeping up with modern demand.
 Still, the core concept remains mostly unchanged, with the product range consisting of a variety of plastic containers, many of which are used for food.

 In many ways, Tupperware products aren’t especially unique.
-You can buy similar plastic items at many different stores, often for a lower price.
+You can buy similar plastic items at many different stores, often at a lower price.
 Indeed, there are countless food storage options and most of these don’t involve going through a distributor.

-There are some more unusual items, of course, including various ranges that are designed for occasions or for specific needs.
+There are some more unusual items, of course, including various ranges that are designed for occasions or specific needs.
 Likewise, some of the products are designed to work well with one another, which you often don’t see with other brands.

-But, Tupperware does still have some advantages.
+Even with this limitation, Tupperware does still have some advantages.
 One of these is just the brand.
 The company continues to have a positive reputation and many people have fond memories of growing up and using Tupperware products.

 The other aspect is longevity.
 Tupperware products tend to be more resilient than most similar items, so people can easily have them for years without any issues at all.
-These aspects mean that demand does still exist for Tupperware products and that there is some income potential with the company, if you find the right audience to promote to.
+These aspects mean that demand does still exist for Tupperware products and that there is some income potential with the company if you find the right audience to promote to.